From A Wiki of Ice and Fire

 |Organizations||Maesters, City Watch of Oldtown.|

-Oldtown is one of the largest cities in Westeros and is by far the oldest, built by the First Men before the Andal Invasion.
-The city is located in the south-west of Westeros, at the mouth of the river Honeywine where it opens onto Whispering Sound and the Sunset Sea beyond.
+Oldtown is one of the largest cities in Westeros and is by far the oldest, built by the First Men before the Andal invasion.
+The city is located in the south-west of the Reach, at the mouth of the river Honeywine where it opens onto Whispering Sound and the Sunset Sea beyond.
 It is the western terminus of the Roseroad from Highgarden and King's Landing.
+House Hightower have their seat at the Hightower in Oldtown.
+The city also hosts the Citadel.

 The city's Starry Sept was the seat of the Faith of the Seven until the construction of the Great Sept of Baelor in King's Landing.
 Other septs include the Sailor's Sept, the Lord's Sept and the Seven Shrines.
 The temples that cater to foreign sailors are all located down by the wharves.